Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 In this allegiance, the lord gains coin, while the vassal gains clout.
 When a vassal makes a proposal that goes to an open vote, the lord must vote there in favor of the proposal.
 When a vassal gains coins, they must give one tenth of those coins, rounded up, to their lord.

 Either player may unilaterally annul the allegiance by (a) failing to perform their duty of allegiance or (b) messaging a moderator indicating their intent.
 In addition to these, the vassal may annul the allegiance by swearing allegiance to new lord.

+- **Rule 20: Redistribution of Wealth**
+Every Tuesday, when a @Moderator updates the game, 10% of the coins currently in the bank (rounded up), are split equally among every active player who does not have the most amount of coins.
+Any coins that cannot be split equally, return to the bank

+For example, 3 active players on a Tuesday with 185 gold in the bank: 19 coins would be split among the 2 active players with the least amount of money.
+However, since we cannot have half a coin, each of these 2 players gets 9 coins and the bank loses 18 coins to a new total of 167 gold.
+If 2 or more players tie for the highest amount of coins, none of these players would get any coins.